ncyxie/Notepad-DOT-Qt/README.md

 * **Architecture: x86_64.**

-If your OS meets the requirements and Notepad DOT Qt doesn't work properly, make sure your operating system is up to date.
+If your OS meets the requirements *(or if doesn't)* and Notepad DOT Qt doesn't work properly, make sure your operating system is up to date.

 4. **How to check my Linux distribution glibc version?**